Ireland in the Eurovision Song Contest 2013: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2013 Eurovision Song Contest on 29 May 2012.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2013 contest on 29 May 2012.
 From 2008 to 2012, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2013 Eurovision Song Contest, RTÉ announced on 22 October 2012 the organisation of Eurosong 2013 to choose the artist and song to represent Ireland at the contest.
+For the 2013 contest, RTÉ announced on 22 October 2012 the organisation of Eurosong 2013 to choose the artist and song.

 Before Eurovision

 Eurosong 2013

-Eurosong 2013 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2013.
+Eurosong 2013 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2013.
 The competition was held on 22 February 2013 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
 The show was also broadcast online via RTÉ's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.